by Katie Hemmeter

 Talent: Music teacher and student.

 This client has a list of shots that’s already been provided, but what other shots could be captured so they can get more out of their video footage?
-In this example, maybe the family-owned business dreams of a commercial on cable, or social media videos and advertising to the Millennials.
-How about a promotional video for the store itself that plays on their website and viewers hear from the owners about all they have to offer (cross-selling) or how long they’ve been serving the community.
+In this example, maybe the family-owned business dreams of a commercial on cable or social media videos advertising to Millennials.
+How about a promotional video for the store itself that plays on their website where viewers hear from the owners about all they have to offer (cross-selling) or how long they’ve been serving the community?

-They add these shots to the list: an exterior of the shop, the owner(s) at work, the owner(s) helping a customer, polishing the bell of a saxophone, instruments on the wall, stacks of reed boxes, sheet music for sale, pans of the interior of the shop…
+They add these shots to the list: an exterior of the shop, the owners at work, the owners helping a customer, polishing the bell of a saxophone, instruments on the wall, stacks of reed boxes, sheet music for sale, pans of the interior of the shop, etc.

 Your turn.
 Start thinking about what other videos you’d like to have for your organization.
 What other shots would serve the purposes of your future videos?
 If these aren’t on the shot list already, add them!
 Remember that a bit more planning now provides content for multiple videos in the future.
 And in this society where what was posted yesterday is already old news, the ability to create more videos for a much smaller average cost is a great way to keep up.

 Sounds good in theory, right?
-See this in practice with our multiple videos for Kishwaukee College (I Am and Campus Tour videos – linked and below) and Family Service Agency.
-You’ll see some repurposed clips that otherwise would not have happened because of their budgets.
+See this in practice with our video for Kishwaukee College (also below) and Family Service Agency.
+You’ll see some repurposed clips that otherwise would not have happened due to the constraints of their budgets.